TBeijen/tbnl-hugo/content/post/2017-05-27-haproxy-secure-route53-healthchecks.md

 description: It's possible to configure HAProxy to have separate health check and service endpoints, allowing to set up different firewall rules for each.

 ---
-**TL;DR:** HAProxy provides powerful configuration options to decouple health checks from frontends.
-Scroll down for example config.
+**TL;DR:** It's possible to configure HAProxy to have separate health check and service endpoints, allowing to set up different firewall rules for each.
+Scroll down for configs.

 ## Case outline
 When designing a highly available service on EC2, AWS Elastic Loadbalancers are quite often a key component.
 A common setup is to have an internet facing ELB forward requests to EC2 instances that are in a private subnet, not directly accessible from the internet.
 Recently though, we encountered a scenario where we couldn't use ELBs as they can't have a fixed ip (Elastic IP in AWS terms).